 A major feature of the Act is the formal recognition of the Fiordland Marine Guardians (the Guardians) who are appointed by the Minister for the Environment.
-The Act also identifies the Ministry for the Environment, Department of Conservation, Ministry for Primary Industries (formerly MAF Biosecurity New Zealand and the Ministry of Fisheries), and Environment Southland as the management agencies.
+The Act also identifies the Ministry for the Environment, Department of Conservation, Ministry for Primary Industries (including Biosecurity New Zealand and Fisheries New Zealand), and Environment Southland as the management agencies.